russelltomkins/Project-Sauron/README.md

 Welcome to Project Sauron

-The purpose of these project is to provide organisations without access to expenseive SEM/SIEM platforms to export Windows event log audit data from multiple Windows machines to a central location using built-in Windows functionality.
+The purpose of these project is to provide organisations without access to expenseive SIEM platforms to export Windows event log audit data from multiple Windows machines to a central location using built-in Windows functionality.
 The solution is also ideal for deployment in UAT/DEV/TEST environments that aren't currently covered by production SEM/SIEM deployments.

 The catalyst for this project and primary working example was to provide a mechanism to allow Domain Controllers to centrally store and archive the large number of audit events they generate for archival and lookup purposes.

 The 4 core scripts can be used to build your own solutions as well.
 Custom View Creation - Create a custom view tree that allows you to easily extract specific events Manifest Creation - Creates an event channel manifest file for .dll compilation to create dedicated event channels (logs) for storage of events in management .evtx files
 Event Channel Preparation - Enables the custom event channels, configures their default size and enables auto-archive.
 Subscription Creation - Creates the windows event collection subscription files to forward and store events in the appproiate log file.

 Getting Started - DC Events
 Some people will happily just use the pre-provided solution and thats cool.
 Check out the latest release for pre-compiled Custom Views, Event Channel manifest and DLL that can quickly be used.